dottjt/plastic/other/diary.md

 # diary.

+20/08/2020 - Well, well, well.
+So as of a few days ago (possible four, I assume is a monday) I have decided to return full-force back into writing the novel.
+As of today, I have fully rewritten the 1st chapter to my liking, and I will continue to move forward through each chapter.
+It's a tiring process, but it's also an engaging process which I enjoyed.
+There's still a lot of work to do in terms of straightening out existing dialogue, but so be it.

 08/06/2020 - It was a public holiday today, so I was able to work on the novel a lot.
 I really, really didn't feel like writing in the morning.
 I don't know why, but I just wasn't feeling it.
 Yet at night, I felt really keen to write.
 Interesting how that works.
 Regardless, I've mentally manage to progress the story how I like and came up with the idea of Milo hate fucking the character at the restaurant.

 07/06/2020 - I've been writing fairly consistently lately, which has been awesome.
 I have a clear idea of how to progress the story at least until the death chapter.
 Milo returns in the birthday chapter, then maybe I can have a restaurant chapter in the end.
 I think that would be pretty awesome.
 Oh, and Maria joins in at the end of Chapter 8.
 That would be pretty swell as well!